Paolo Imbalzano

 Other ways of working

-Alongside individual psychotherapy, I also offer trauma-informed work with couples, groups, and practitioners in supervision.
+Most people begin with individual psychotherapy.
+Other formats can be considered where they make more sense.
+I also offer trauma-informed work with couples, groups, and therapists or practitioners in clinical supervision.

 Practicalities